HoGentTIN/infra-labs/assignment/1-cicd.md

     You could write a bash script that's a bit more useful than the command specified above.
 For example, if the job fails, the console output will not give you any clue as to why.
 In case of a failure to find the expected IP address in the output of `curl`, you could print the actual output on the console.

 5. The Jenkins dashboard should now list both the build and test job.
 Stop and remove the `samplerunning` container and then launch the build job.
+If you encounter an error try figuring out what is going on.
+There are multiple ways to tackle this issue either in Jenkins with a correct configuration option or by carefully improving the sample-app.sh script.

 ## 1.7 Create a build pipeline